EvanFrameX/Bastionism/README.md

 Keep the state untouched; fight foreign imperialism; maintain a strong, functional country.

-Not happiness or moral perfection, just defense and stability.
+Not propaganda or moral perfection, just defense and stability.

 ---